Daniel E. Cooper, M.D.

 A Dallas native, son of a physician and graduate of Highland Park High School, Dr. Cooper attended the University of Tennessee on full athletic scholarship, where he was a Magna Cum Laude and Phi Beta Kappa graduate in 3 years, the captain of their top ten nationally ranked tennis team, holder of two Southeastern Conference tennis titles, and twice the recipient of the President’s Citation for Extraordinary Academic Achievement.
 He received an early acceptance to UT Southwestern Medical School in Dallas, where he was elected to the Alpha Omega Alpha honor medical society.
 He was awarded the prestigious Orthopaedic Sports Medicine Fellowship at Cornell University’s Hospital for Special Surgery in New York City, which has repeatedly been named the #1 Orthopaedic Hospital in the country by US News.
 While there he trained on both the Sports Medicine Knee and Shoulder Services under the direction of Russell F. Warren, MD, the long time team doctor for the New York Giants and renowned pioneer of modern sports medicine research and surgical techniques.

-Dr. Cooper is an Advisory Director on the Boards of the Children’s Cancer Fund of Dallas and the Leukemia & Lymphoma Society.
-He and his wife, Heather, are Board Members of Council for Life, a faith based support organization existing to empower women, men and youth to make life-affirming choices when faced with unplanned pregnancy.
 Dr. Cooper is devoted to his wife and three children, and enjoys as much golf and fishing as possible in whatever time there is to spare!
-Dr. Cooper wants his patients to also know that his employees are unsurpassed, each having over 20 years experience in their position and a genuine concern for helping others in their career.
+Dr. Cooper wants his patients to also know that his employees are unsurpassed, each having over 30 years experience in their position and a genuine concern for helping others in their career.
 Our team of professionals remains committed to serving you in your orthopaedic needs by providing the highest quality of treatment and service.

 University of Tennessee; Magna Cum Laude and Phi Beta Kappa